 In addition to our five gray whale outings, we make a special small-boat journey in the Loreto Marine Reserve in search of blue whales, Earth's largest animals!
-Enjoy time on the water in hope of spotting their 22-foot-tall columnar blows, and maybe even a huge tail fluke when one of these 100-foot-long leviathans casts it to the air.
+Look for their 22-foot-tall columnar blows, and possibly spot a huge fluke when one of these 100-foot-long leviathans casts its tail into the air.

-- Explore Diverse Sides of the Baja Peninsula
+- Explore Both Sides of Baja—Pacific Lagoons & the Sea of Cortez

-The waters of the east and west sides of the Baja, divided by a peninsular ribbon of desert and rugged mountains, each harbor extraordinary marvels that are specific to their geography.
-Explore them both on this itinerary, experiencing the protected Sea of Cortez and the whale-rich waters of Magdalena Bay, and all the Baja wonders in between.
+The waters of the east and west sides of the Baja, divided by a ribbon of desert and rugged mountains, harbor extraordinary marvels specific to their geography.
+This comprehensive expedition explores both the protected Sea of Cortez and the whale-rich waters of Magdalena Bay, and all the interior desert wonders in between.

 - Our Small Groups Mean More Intimate Encounters with Whales

-We explore the seas in small boats, with small groups.
-This lets us get closer to whales, and have more personalized interactions with our Expedition Leaders, including plenty of opportunities for conversation about the whales’ behavior and their habitat.
+Traveling in small boats with small groups, we can get closer to whales and have more personalized interactions with our Expedition Leaders, including plenty of opportunities for conversation about the whales’ habitat and behavior.

 - Explore in Depth via Excursion Craft & Specialized Equipment

-The ship’s fleet of tandem and single kayaks facilitates intimate water-level exploration of scenic coastlines with close proximity to nesting birds.
-Complete snorkel gear, including wetsuits, is at your disposal so you can swim with sea lions and schools of baitfish and colorful reef fish.
-If you prefer to stay dry, observe the underwater world of the Sea of Cortez via HD video shot by our undersea specialist who shares footage from each day's dives on the plasma screens in the ship's lounge.
-Listen to whale communications via hydrophone, and observe the whales underwater in real time via a bow-mounted camera that sends a live feed to the onboard screens.
+The ship’s fleet of tandem and single kayaks facilitates intimate exploration of scenic coastlines with proximity to nesting birds.
+Observe the underwater world of Magdalena Bay via HD video shot by our undersea specialist who shares footage from each day's dives on the plasma screens in the ship's lounge.
+Listen to whale communications via hydrophone, and observe the whales below the surface in real time via a bow-mounted camera that sends a live feed to the onboard screens.

-The NHA Expedition Leaders who guide this trip have more than 20 years’ experience leading nature adventures in Mexico.
-In addition, they receive special training and resources from WWF scientists.
-As an added benefit, top local guides also join us, ensuring the perfect mix of insider insights and attentive personal service.
+The Nat Hab Expedition Leaders who guide this trip have years of experience leading nature adventures in Mexico, with special training and resources from WWF scientists.
+As an added benefit, top local guides also join us, ensuring insider insights and enhancing attentive personal service.
 See Expedition Leader bios with traveler comments regarding the quality of our leaders.